DanielTakeshi/IL_ROS_HSR/README.md

 ![](imgs/bed_start_if_top.JPG)

 From then on, we proceed with grasping as usual.
 So, in short, the two different setups will result in two different starting configurations.
+But it's important that in the second case, we act as if we were the robot on the opposite side, so grip the corner and then move in a straight line to the corner of the bed frame (with a slight offset of about 2 inches since the sheet is wider than the bed frame).